ErinaTheDummy/SwordToShield/Character_Creation/Classes/Warrior.md

 ### Charge
 When you move 20 feet in a straight line towards a creature and make an attack against them you deal an additional 1d8 damage.

+### Mounted Combatant

+### Split Shot
+When you make an attack with a short or longbow you may choose to knock back up to 3 arrows instead of the standard 1, for each additionally arrow take a -5 penalty to hit (max -10).
+You may target one creature with each arrow, or target the arrows at different creatures in any combination.
+Roll one attack roll regardless of how many creatures you are targeting and roll a separate damage die for each arrow and don't forget that different targets may have different Armor Classes.

+### Quickshot (level 3)
+Whenever you are wielding a short or longbow you may make an additional attack with it as a bonus action.
+This attack does not have any ability modifiers added to its damage.

 ### Frenzy
 As a bonus action or as a reaction to being hit by an attack you may enter a frenzied state of mind.
 While frenzied you have resistance to bludgeoning, piercing, and slashing damage and gain advantage on strength checks and saving throws.
 The frenzy ends after 1 minute and you suffer a state of exhaustion.
 You are not effected by exhaustion while frenzied.